TECH3015/lectures/lecture-06.md

 ## CONTENT STRATEGY **09**

-> When Steve Jobs returned to Apple in 1997, Apple was selling sixteen to eighteen models of Macintosh computer.
-Jobs told an interviewer that even he couldn’t give clear advice to a friend on which Mac model she should buy for her home.
-He … cut the number of models to four: two desktop computers and two laptops.
-The product line still reflects this strategic focus on real user needs and a meaningful product differentiation.
+> When Steve Jobs returned to Apple in 1997, there were sixteen to eighteen models of computer—he said even he couldn’t give clear advice to a friend on which Mac model she should buy.
+He **cut the number of models to four**: two desktop and two laptop computers.
+The product line still reflects this **strategic focus on real user needs** and a meaningful product differentiation.

-<small>— Web Style Guide, Patrick J. Lynch and Sarah Horton</small>
+<small>—abbreviated from: Web Style Guide, Patrick J. Lynch and Sarah Horton</small>

 ---